Collaborative Design Part 1: Optimizing PCB Design in Teams

 - ECAD/MCAD - Taking the concept to higher level of abstraction, this type of collaboration also takes place across two domains, but is usually achieved by two different software packages.
 The key to this is how well those programs interface with each other.

 - Supply Chain - The ultimate form of collaboration happens across several different domains, and across multiple organizations.
 Working with component suppliers, engineers, board designers, fabrication and assembly houses, as well as any other relevant parties requires effective and useful collaboration tools.

 Whether or not it you’re aware of it, design collaboration is happening in one form or another during your product cycle.
-Having a useful collaboration toolset can help save some of that time-consuming back and forth dialog between designers.
-In the next part of this blog series, we’ll get into the gritty details about collaboration and some of the best practices for using it.
+Having a useful collaboration tool set can help save some of that time-consuming back and forth dialog between designers.
+In the next part of this blog series, we’ll get into the gritty details about printed circuit board collaboration and some of the best practices for using it.